-As you type, the Style Assistant instantly shows you how your favorite author uses the same word or phrase in their work and gives you recommendations if your language departs too much from their style.
+As you type, the Style Assistant shows you how an existing author uses the same word or phrase in their work, and provides suggestions if your language departs too much from the author’s style.
+It is almost like writing with your favorite Novelist watching over your shoulder.

 Style Assistant shows you proximity words that give you hints of surrounding elements the author use in a sentence.